jbemmel/srl-evpn-proxy/README.md

 I tried attaching an XDP program to e1-2 (with BPF_PERF_OUTPUT events to communicate with userspace containing the VNID, VTEP IP(v4), source MAC and source IP), but Linux returns a permission denied error

 One could use TC ingress/egress filters to distinguish various cases; the raw socket receives both incoming and outgoing VXLAN packets.
-It may be possible to check the sk_buff struct for a flag.
+It may be possible to determine this from the [sk_buff](https://github.com/torvalds/linux/blob/master/include/uapi/linux/bpf.h#L5146) struct.

 As an optimization, I considered using a "map of maps" (BPF_MAP_TYPE_HASH_OF_MAPS) to lookup the LRU MAC table for the given VNID.
 If the MAC is found, the packet is dropped.
 However, ARP packets are rare enough to not represent a large burden on the CPU, and a simple VXLAN ARP filter is easier to program.